Skip to main content

 Slow auction format

 Same mechanics as live auction, but runs over days or weeks.
-Teams nominate in rotation, and up to 20 players can be auctioned simultaneously.
+Teams nominate in rotation, and multiple players are auctioned simultaneously up to a configurable cap (default 20).
 Uses proxy bidding: you set your maximum bid and the system bids the minimum necessary to keep you ahead.

 • Anti-sniping: when a team is outbid and the remaining time is less than the bid reset timer, the timer extends by the reset amount (default 16 hours)